Ask Visier: How can total rewards be used more effectively?

 HR professionals should understand each of the elements of their company’s total rewards package.
 The total package consists of three broad components: monetary compensation, non-monetary compensation, and work-life benefits.

-- Monetary compensation includes salary, bonuses and other forms of variable cash compensation, stock awards, employee stock purchase plan, merit increases, etc.
+includes salary, bonuses and other forms of variable cash compensation, stock awards, employee stock purchase plan, merit increases, etc.

-- Non-monetary compensation includes recognition, job title, employer brand, professional development, promotions, discounted meals, onsite gym, transit passes, flexible work schedules, travel opportunities, and so on.
+includes recognition, job title, employer brand, professional development, promotions, discounted meals, onsite gym, transit passes, flexible work schedules, travel opportunities, and so on.

-- Work-life benefits include quality medical and health coverage, holidays, vacation, retirement programs and 401k match, employee assistance and other life management programs, leave policies, and other employee benefits.
+include quality medical and health coverage, holidays, vacation, retirement programs and 401k match, employee assistance and other life management programs, leave policies, and other employee benefits.

 Merit increases, fair pay, and competitive compensation